energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - No
    * - PriceOfPeat
      - File path
-     - Table with the cost time series
+     - Price of Peat fuel in EUR/MWh.
+Can be a file path (time series per zone) or a single value if default is used.
      - Cost and Fuel Price
      - Yes
      - No
    * - PriceTransmission
      - File path
-     - Table with the cost time series
+     - Cost associated with power transmission (e.g., losses, fees).
+Can be a file path or a single value if default is used.
      - Cost and Fuel Price
      - Yes
      - No
    * - PrimaryReserveLimit
-     - Boolean
+     - File path
-     - Set to true to activate primary reserve requirements
+     - Primary reserve requirement (e.g., FCR).
+Can be a file path (time series per zone) or a single value if default is used.
      - Reserve Parameters
      - No
      - No
    * - RenewablesAF
      - File path
-     - Table with the availability factors of all renewable units
+     - Table with the availability factors (AF) of all renewable units (value between 0 and 1).
+Path relative to Database directory or absolute.
+Use '##' for zone/unit placeholder.
      - Time Series Data
      - No
      - Yes
    * - Reserve2D
      - File path
-     - Table with the downwards secondary reserve requirements for each zone
+     - Table with the downwards secondary reserve requirements (e.g., aFRR down) for each zone.
+Used if ReserveCalculation=Exogenous.
+Path relative to Database directory or absolute.
      - Reserve Parameters
      - No
      - No
    * - Reserve2U
      - File path
-     - Table with the upwards secondary reserve requirements for each zone
+     - Table with the upwards secondary reserve requirements (e.g., aFRR up) for each zone.
+Used if ReserveCalculation=Exogenous.
+Path relative to Database directory or absolute.
      - Reserve Parameters
      - No
      - No